Broken Shift Allowance Explained | SCHADS Award

 When is the Allowance Paid?

 If you work, for example, 7am-9am and then 4pm-8pm on the same day for the same employer, this is a broken shift.
 You are entitled to the **Broken Shift Allowance**.
-Note: This is very common in Home Care and Disability Support.
+The key distinction: a broken shift isn't just a split roster — it specifically refers to situations where a worker is engaged, released from duty for an extended unpaid period, and then required to resume work later the same day.
+This is common in disability support and home care, where a worker might assist with morning routines (6am–10am), be off duty, then return for evening support (4pm–8pm).

 Maximum Breaks